András Hajós: Political views

-His flagship of the ship was defined as a liberal democrat, himself as a fellow father of two children (he has since had another child).
-For a long time he was spiritually close to Alliance of Free Democrats.
-Prior to his career as a television and musician, he worked for years in the press department of the Mayor's Office, at the same time he wrote the words of Gábor Demszky.
+He defined himself as a liberal democrat, a Euro-Hungarian father of two (he has since had another child).
+For a long time, he had shared ideological alignment with Alliance of Free Democrats.
+Prior to his career in television and music, he worked for years in the press department of the Lord Mayor's Office, at some point as the speech writer for Gábor Demszky.